 Reserves financed in ISK are foreign exchange reserves net of Central Bank and Treasury foreign-denominated debt.
 Quarterly data.
 Source: Central Bank of Iceland.
-IX-1

-Financial system assets relative to GDP
+IX-1 Financial system assets relative to GDP

 Parent companies.
 Other: Failed financial institutions that have undergone composition are included with other financial institutions as of the time their composition agreements were approved.
 The Central Bank of Iceland Holding Company ehf.
-(ESÍ) is also included with other financial institutions from its establishment in December 2009 until its dissolution in February 2019.
+(ESÍ) is also included with other financial institutions from its company eth.
+(Egy) is also included with other infancial institutions from its establishment in December 2009 until its dissolution in February 2019.
 The Housing Financing Fund (HFF) merged with the Iceland Construction Authority on 1 January 2020.
-HFF assets 2020 and 2021 are the assets of the It.
-Fund, which took over the processing of the HFF's assets and liabilities at the beginning of 2020.
+HFF assets 2020 are the assets of the IL Fund, which took over the processing of the HFF's assets and liabilities at the beginning of 2020.
 Annual data.
-Data for the first three quarters of 2021.
+Data for the first quarter of 2021.
 GDP for 2021 is based on the Central Banks' latest baseline forecast.
 Sources: Statistics Iceland, Central Bank of Iceland.
 IX-2